EthanLeRoux/EthanLeRoux/README.md

 ## Hey, I'm Ethan 👋

 Graduate full-stack engineer based in Cape Town, South Africa.
 I build tools that solve real problems — from AI-powered study platforms to graph-based architectural research.
-Currently interning at **Plum Systems** while completing an **Occupational Certificate in Cybersecurity Analysis**.
+Currently completing an **Occupational Certificate in Cybersecurity Analysis**.

 Long-term, I want to pursue a Master's and eventually teach.
 Until then, I'm shipping.